Our Vision, Mission, Values & History

-To put philanthropy into action to help address the needs and interests of our Eastern Connecticut communities, while fulfilling the passions of our donors.
+Collaborating with partners to put philanthropy into action to address the needs, rights and interests of our community in Eastern Connecticut.

 |Founding Officers of Pequot Community Foundation, L to R: Thomas Trask Wetmore III, Benjamin A. Levinson, Francis J. Pavetti, Esq., Mary A. Doherty, and Robert W. Marrion, Esq.